School of Engineering

 He has graduate certificates of MSc (2003) and PhD (2010, http://etd.lib.metu.edu.tr/oai/index.php/record/view/32502) degrees in Information Systems from the Middle East Technical University in addition to his MBA degree (2007) from the Selcuk University after completing his undergraduate studies (1993) from the Turkish Military Academy and the Middle East Technical University.
 The methodology he established during his PhD studies using ML algorithms was published by International journal of Medical Informatics (SCI).
 He studied both Applied Forensic Sciences in the School of Gendarmerie in 1995 and Applied Electronics and Computer Systems in the Military School of Communication, Electronics and Information Systems in 1999.
 During his work for NATO, he attended a certificate program of Medical Informatics for a year in the Medical Faculty at University of Sarajevo under the supervision of Prof. Izet Masic.
 This program forms part of this School's PhD in Medical Informatics and Statistics.
 Furthermore, he carried out his post doctorate studies (2012-2013) in machine learning, image processing and decision support systems in the School of Electronics and Computer Science at the University of Southampton as a member of the Signals, Images and Systems (ISIS) Research Group under the supervision of Prof. Mahesan Niranjan.
 During his postdoc studies, a novel clustering algorithm and a diagnostic decision support system named "A biomedical visual data analysis to build an intelligent diagnostic decision support system in medical genetics" was developed and published by International Journal of Artificial Intelligence (SCI).

 He has a considerable industrial experience.
+He has a patent for the treatment of nocturnal enuresis (NE) disease titled as "Methods and apparatuses for estimating bladder status".
 In addition, he has several certificates in programming, web design and database administration from several leading companies such as Microsoft and Oracle by attending short term applied training courses.
 His previous studies are in the subject areas of artificial intelligence, machine learning, computer vision/image processing, pattern recognition, data mining, bioinformatics, knowledge acquisition and modelling/simulation.
 His research interest is development of embedded autonomous and hybrid intelligent systems using ML and image processing algorithms.
 He is keen to develop these kinds of applications on Android systems by employing intelligent knowledge based systems, sensors and mobile/wireless technologies.
 In this sense, Kaya is actively working in a number of collaborative research projects in the Intelligent Systems Research Group at UCLan.

 He published his studies in scholarly journals in Science Citation Index (SCI), and he attended many top level conferences in Conference Proceedings Citation Index - Science (CPCI-S) as a speaker.
 He has been awarded for his studies and work many times.
 Some of his awards are presented below: